 Within a plugin, each operation on a path is processed by a handler function.
 Handlers can store and retrieve data; so, a plugin can expose configuration on some paths and features on others.

 Paths are closely tied to policies, the mechanism that controls which users can perform which operations on which paths.
-A Vault administrator defines policies to assign privileges to users.
-Simply put, policies promote some users into privileged “operators”, although in practice there may be many nuanced types of privileged user.
+A Vault administrator defines policies which turn some users into privileged “operators”, and perhaps many more nuanced types of privileged user.

-The author of a secrets engine, should think not only about what features the engine supports, but also how to divide features across multiple paths - specifically so that the Vault administrator can better isolate privileges to specific users.
-Typically, this means configuration can be performed only by privileged operators, while features can be accessed by non-operators.
+The author of a secrets engine, has to think about what features the engine supports; and, how to divide features across multiple paths - specifically so that the Vault administrator can isolate privileges to specific users.
+Typically, this means configuration can be performed only by privileged operators, while features can be accessed by users with different privileges.

 The example that follows takes advantage of this.
 Specifically one mount path is used to store signing keys, while another mount stores multisign accounts of a particular configuration.
 With this in mind, let’s look at a hypothetical scheme of signing privileges, and show how this particular Vault plugin can be configured to acheive it.